-We have a well-being room and various sensory resources that we use to support children to better regulate themselves, or for children who benefit from additional sensory experiences as part of their learning.
-We work alongside external professionals, including Occupational Therapists and Outreach, to ensure that appropriate sensory considerations form part of a child's education.
+We have a well-being room and various sensory resources that we use to support children to better regulate themselves, and for children who benefit from additional sensory experiences as part of their learning.
+We work alongside external professionals, including Occupational Therapists and Outreach, to ensure that appropriate sensory considerations form part of pupil's education.

 "I like the well-being room as it is a nice quiet space."
 Pupil in Year 5

-Pupils with SEND are supported through the regular opportunities provided to all children - high quality teaching and excellent play-based learning opportunities within the early years.
+Pupils with SEND are supported through the regular opportunities provided to all children - high-quality teaching and excellent play-based learning opportunities within Early Years.

-All children are encouraged to participate in the wider school life through taking part in school clubs and activities as well as school trips and residential.
-Risk assessments are carried out and procedures are put into place to enable all children to participate.
+All children are encouraged to participate in the wider school life through taking part in after-school clubs and activities as well as educational visits and residentials.
+Risk assessments are carried out and procedures put in place to enable all children to participate.